xuexiangjys/xupdate-management/README.md

 # serve for development with hot reload at http://localhost:8088/mock
 npm run dev

-# preview for production with hot reload at http://localhost:1111
+# preview for production at http://localhost:1111
 npm run preview

 ```